Cayyus/Riger-bot/README.md

 - Play a coins game and try to get the most coins

 ## Work in Progress
-- Play a cool farm minigame
+- Farm minigame
-- Edit videos
+- Mining minigame